hingfirewatch/P3I-HING/docs/Project Documentation.md

 # Interface Requirements
 ## User Interface
 The dashboard will be implemented to follow a three or four-quadrant section appearance.
 The biggest and main component will be the interactive map that will be at the top.
 Followed by a notification and alert section that will be on the side.
 The last section which could be considered is a notification section dedicated to the nearest aerial vehicles, filtered to each island.

 The map will contain different layers.
 The two main views will be a flat and a satellite representation.
 There will also be multiple layers to track temperature/UV, points of interest (fires), wind direction, and air pressure.
-These elements can viewed under the proposed layout section below.
+These elements can be viewed under the proposed layout section below.

-### **Proposed Layout**
+## **Proposed Layout**
 ![](https://github.com/hingfirewatch/P3I-HING/blob/main/docs/concept/Backup-Template%20Layout.png)

 **Figure 1** | Backup layout for custom-made website